fun4seb/GitNotes/2020 ~ Fall/GEOG298/GEOG298 - Week 1+2.md

 ![](https://www.researchgate.net/profile/Carlos_Fiorentino/publication/319194323/figure/fig4/AS:616052358651913@1523889736484/The-Ball-in-a-basin-metaphor-explains-how-resilient-systems-work-If-the-ball-is-pushed.png "Ball in a Basin Model")

-## What is a Wicked Problem?
+# What is a Wicked Problem?
 - A wicked problem is one **“with no definitive formulation, no stopping rule, and no test for a solution”**, one that cannot be separated from issues of values, equity and social justice.
 	- Wicked problems have lots of history and layers of social complexity, but no easy answers, and **they demand dynamic, interlinked solutions**
 - **Reductionist approaches** will not work to fix complex systems or solve wicked problems; **a systems thinking approach is necessary**

-### Rittel and Weber’s Description of Wicked Problems
+- **Rittel and Weber’s Description of Wicked Problems:**
 	1. There is no definitive formulation of a wicked problem
 	2. Wicked problems have no "stopping rule"
 	3. Solutions to wicked problems are not "true or false" but "good or bad"
 	4. There is no immediate and no ultimate test of a solution to a wicked problem
 	5. Every solution to a wicked problem is a "one shot operation", because there is no opportunity to learn by trial and error
 	6. Wicked problems do not have a definitive set of solution, nor is there a rule to determine what solutions are "appropriate"
 	7. Every wicked problem is essentially unique
 	8. Every wicked problem can be considered to be a symptom of another problem
 	9. Conflicting evidence can be explained in many different ways
 	10. The decision maker has no right to be wrong

-## Dealing with Wicked Problems
+# Solving Wicked Problems
 - Management of complex systems must be:
 	1. **Adaptive**
 	2. Flexible